MUSIC HEALS SMOG

 "So this isn't even Portland proper.
 This is Vancouver."
 "Well... yes, I guess you're right."

 I tell her "I think we can change the blue haze by changing the kind of music your band plays."
-Lance and Zooop and half the people in the building have a band mixing Middle Eastern scales rhythms and microtones with electric guitars.
-It's cool stuff, a bit like Rai or Surf (which started from Lebanese folk mixed with rock).
+Lance and Zooop and half the people in the building have a band mixing Middle Eastern scales, rhythms, and microtones with electric guitars.
+It's cool stuff, a bit like Rai or Surf (which started from Lebanese folk mixed with rock, after all).